 It would be remiss to examine UNEP's successes without looking at the pertinent contributions of UNEP's leadership in setting the foundations for its work.
-The first Executive Director, Maurice Strong, set up several internal bodies to interact with stakeholders such as the Industry and Environment Office and gave space to the Environment Liaison Centre (ELC) to involve civil society (Halle and Dodds, 2016).
+The first Executive Director, Maurice Strong, set up several internal bodies to interact with stakeholders such as the Industry and Environment Office and the Environment Liaison Centre, (ELC) the latter to involve civil society (Halle and Dodds, 2016).
 Meanwhile, his successor, Mostafa Tolba, steered UNEP in a different direction, instead focusing on UNEP's formalization of relationships with governments, and the formation of a public sector constituency of Ministries of Environment and agencies.
 Tolba's contributions were fundamentally important in setting up the legal framework and infrastructure on which UNEP operates today.
-While the leadership change ultimately led to the demise and the closure of the ELC, this spoke to the difficulties in sustaining initiatives developed under previous leadership figures (Halle and Dodds, 2016).
-Following leadership leading up to UNEP's current Executive Director, Inger Andersen, has increasingly enabled greater presence of MGS views and voices, due to EDs' past experiences working at the grassroots level, and incorporating local views into negotiation processes (UNEP, 2021).
+While the leadership change ultimately led to the demise and the closure of the ELC, this spoke to the difficulties in sustaining initiatives developed under previous leadership persons (Halle and Dodds, 2016).
+Following leaderships, leading up to UNEP's current (2022) Executive Director, Inger Andersen, have increasingly enabled greater presence of MGS views and voices.
+The openness experienced at present (2022) may well be due to EDs' past experiences working at the grassroots level, and incorporating local views into negotiation processes (UNEP, 2021).